Your bicycling season doesn’t have to end when temperatures drop. Be fully prepared with these cold weather riding tips:

 Thermal, windproof and/or waterproof clothing will help keep you dry and warm while biking.
 Though it’s cold out, your body will start to sweat, so layering your clothes is a must.
 Consider using a moisture wicking, long sleeved base layer and a windproof vest.
 This combination allows you to adjust to a range of temperatures and provides extra warmth in the core while not inhibiting movement on the bike.
 Pro tip: A neck gaiter or a balaclava does wonders for cold weather comfort on a bike.

-Keep in mind: your extremities, like your hands, are the first parts of your body to get cold.
+Keep in mind that your extremities, like your hands, are the first parts of your body to get cold.
 Lined, windproof gloves designed for cycling really make a difference.

 Hydration is just as important during the cold months